bryanherdianto/ai-voice-proctoring/main/README.md

 ## Requirements

-Use Python 3.11.9 and install the packages listed in requirements.txt.
+Use Python 3.11.9 and install the packages using the provided installation scripts.